Skip main navigation

 Frequently Asked Questions

-A business or plant closing is the permanent or temporary shutdown of an employment site or of one or more facilities or operating units within a single municipality that affects 25 or more employees, not including new or low hour employees.
+You must provide notice of a "business closing" if it involves a permanent or temporary shutdown of an employment site or of one or more facilities or operating units within a single municipality that affects 25 or more employees (not including "new or low-hour employees").

 Which employees do I count as "affected" by a business closing or mass layoff?